wundergraph/wundergraph/docs-website/src/pages/docs/auth/keycloak/index.md

 - `clientSecret`: the client secret from OAuth

 {% callout type="warning" %}
-Consider storing your IDs and secrets inside a .env file.
+Consider storing your IDs and secrets inside a `.env` file.
 {% /callout %}

 ## Running Keycloak

-You can follow [this example project] if oyu need help running Keycloak.
+You can follow [this example project] if you need help running Keycloak.